alexconst/alexconst.github.io/technical/vagrant.md

 With the `config.vm.network` it is possible to define private and *as mentioned in the manual* less private networks (which will likely be replaced by bridged networks in the future).
 While private networks were covered, public networks were not.

 - Provider specific settings
 Vagrant allows configuring additional provider specific settings as well as overriding existing settings using the `config.vm.provider` option[^config_vm_provider].
-These vary according to the provider but can include options for: choosing between headless/GUI mode, using linked clones, customizing the virtual hardware devices, set limits on processing power used, networking, etc. Some of VirtualBox specific settings[^vbox_specific] are used in the Vagrantfile for the GitHub Pages environment.
+These vary according to the provider but can include options for: choosing between headless/GUI mode, using linked clones, customizing the virtual hardware devices, set limits on processing power used, networking, etc. Some of VirtualBox specific settings[^vbox_specific] were used in the Vagrantfile for the GitHub Pages environment, but there are many more.

 - SSH settings
 On the scenario described in this tutorial only the SSH credentials needed to be provided.
 But Vagrant allows configuring several other SSH related settings, such as: guest domain/IP, guest port, private key, agent forward[^agent_harmful], X11 forward, environment forward, pty, shell and sudo settings[^ssh_settings].